GDSL-UL/san/docs/06-multilevel_02.md

 ![](06-multilevel_02_files/figure-epub3/unnamed-chunk-4-1.png)<!-- -->

-We can observe great variability in the relationship between unmployment rates and the percentage of population in long-term illness.
+We can observe great variability in the relationship between unemployment rates and the percentage of population in long-term illness.
 A strong and positive relationship exists in MSOA `E02001366` (Tuebrook and Stoneycroft), while it is negative in MSOA `E02001370` (Everton) and neutral in MSOA `E02001390` (Princes Park & Riverside).
 This visual inspection suggests that accounting for differences in the way unmployment rates relate to long-term illness is important.
 Contextual factors may differ across MSOAs in systematic ways.

 ## Estimating Varying Intercept and Slopes Models

-A way to capture for these group differences in the relationship between unmployment rates and long-term illness is to allow the relevant slope to vary by group (i.e. MSOA).
+A way to capture for these group differences in the relationship between unemployment rates and long-term illness is to allow the relevant slope to vary by group (i.e. MSOA).
 We can do this estimating the following model:

 OA-level: